cycion/badapple-bf/README.md

 chmod +x ./launch.sh
 ./launch.sh
 ```
+The generated BF code is in `bfcode/` and each animation frame is in `text/`.
-Open the files in `output\` with a text editor to see the results.
-The generated BF code is in `bfcode` and each animation frame is in `text`
+Open the files in `output/` with a text editor to see the results.

 ## License
 See LICENSE